Career Opportunities

 Healing and Behaviour Change Worker

 The Healing and Behaviour Change (HBC) Worker will work within the Practice and Development Team and the broader Boorndawan Willam Aboriginal Healing Service (BWAHS) Team, to develop and implement behaviour change interventions for Aboriginal Torres Strait Islander men and women who are using violence.
+The position is part time 0.6 EFT.

 A key activity for this position will be to provide support and coaching to build the capacity of the broader BWAHS team to deliver behaviour change options.
 This will include an understanding of the importance evaluation of activities poses and ensuring accurate data collection in order to build a platform from which BWAHS can explore future funding opportunities.